jwoglom/tconnectsync/README.md

 # Your pump's serial number (numeric)
 PUMP_SERIAL_NUMBER=11111111

-# URL and API secret for Nightscout
+# URL of your Nightscout site
 NS_URL='https://yournightscouturl/'
+# Your Nightscout API_SECRET value
 NS_SECRET='apisecret'

 # Current timezone of the pump